datadesk/baker-example-page-template/README.md

 #### `base.html`

 The base.html file contains all the fundamental HTML found on every page we create.
 The example here is rudimentary by design.
+You'd likely want include a lot more in a real-world implementation.

 ### _workspace